FRANKFURT SCHOOL

 • Print

-Menglu Neupert-Zhuang is a member of the research group at the FS-UNEP Collaborating Centre for Climate and Sustainable Energy Finance.
-Her research interests are in behavioural and environmental economics.
+Dr. Menglu Neupert-Zhuang is an independent sustainable finance economist.
 She is passionate about studying financial decision-making in the context of redirecting the economy and society towards sustainability.
 Her impact-oriented research contributes to the latest policy debates in sustainable finance.

 To Author's Page